isomerpages/imda-codesg/_in-schools/6-student-development.md

 collection_name: in-schools
 ---

-#### The Student Development Programme aims to provide students with various opportunities to learn relevant skills to the industry.
+#### The Student Development Programme aims to provide youths with various opportunities to learn relevant skills to the industry.

 Through the Student Development Programme, students from Infocomm Media Clubs at schools and community will be offered opportunities to acquire skills relevant to the industry, through partnerships with industry partners.
 Such opportunities could be in the form of internships/mentorships, accelerated training programmes, and boot camps with technology leaders and start-ups.